Naturally Healthy Game, Fish and Fowl Recipes for Everyday Chefs

 “Wild Gourmet” makes it easy for anyone to tame wild meat in the kitchen and give guests at the table a meal they’ll never forget.

-Contributing chefs include Bob Hurley (Hurley’s Restaurant, Yountville, Calif.), Michael Chiarello (Bottega, Yountville, Calif.), Daniel Boulud (DANIEL, New York City), Jon Bonnell (Bonnell’s Fine Texas Cuisine, Fort Worth, Texas) and others.
+Some of the contributing chefs include Bob Hurley (Hurley’s Restaurant, Yountville, Calif.), Michael Chiarello (Bottega, Yountville, Calif.), Daniel Boulud (DANIEL, New York City), Jon Bonnell (Bonnell’s Fine Texas Cuisine, Fort Worth, Texas) and others.
 Complementing the recipes, nutrition educator Moira Tidball explores the nutritional advantages of wild meats, complete with comparisons to common domestic meat cuts.
 Daniel R. Nelson, the chef at the helm of Michigan’s groundbreaking “Gourmet Gone Wild” program, provides an in-depth look at the various cuts and uses of wild game animals.
 Also included is an essay on the natural connection between the urban locavore movement and traditional hunting and fishing, penned by Jordan Burroughs, wildlife outreach specialist at Michigan State University.

 Wild Gourmet is distributed to the trade by National Book Network.
 Contact your sales rep at 1-800-462-6420.